Is mg/L Equal to ppm? A Deep Dive into Concentration Units

 Example 1: Water Quality Monitoring

 Water quality reports often cite concentrations of pollutants in mg/L or ppm.
-For instance, a report might state that the concentration of lead in a water sample is 5 mg/L. This is virtually equivalent to 5 ppm, indicating that for every million milligrams of water, 5 milligrams are lead.
+Which means for instance, a report might state that the concentration of lead in a water sample is 5 mg/L. On top of that, this is virtually equivalent to 5 ppm, indicating that for every million milligrams of water, 5 milligrams are lead.
 This helps to easily understand the level of contamination.

 Example 2: Pharmaceutical and Medical Applications